Azmisov/iris/merge/README.md

 you search for files/patches, but you can edit the `highlight` variable in `graph_clusters.py` with ones you wish to identify.
 It will display highlighted nodes as stars instead of circles.

 File deletions are ommitted from the cluster analysis.
+Additionally, `graph_clusters.py` will ignore:
+- patch ids, full filenames, or shortened filenames that are listed in `complete.json`
+- the same as the previous, but listed in the `excluded` variable inside `graph_clusters.py`
+- patches that have no conflicts with other patches (modify `graph_clusters.py` to disable this)

+You can use this to simply ignore certain files/patches in the graph, even if they aren't necessarily complete.
+E.g. if there is a metadata file that gets modified by many patches, it can be helpful to exclude it to cleanup the graph visualization.

 ## Applying patches